 The scent fits right in with the signature fragrances of Oribe’s hair products.
 It’s a soft, musky floral with a hint of sandalwood which works with all genders.
 That said, if you like your lotions to smell like caramel candy apple or sugared roses, this one might not be feminine enough for you.

-his body cream also makes uses of botanical extracts of carrot root, edelweiss flower, and amber to support and condition your skin’s texture.
-It’s a truly decadent experience and a body cream that can tackle the roughest, driest skin.
+This body creme also makes uses of botanical extracts of carrot root, edelweiss flower, and amber to support and condition your skin’s texture.
+It’s a truly decadent experience and a cream that can tackle the roughest, driest skin.
 If you can swing it, this one is worth every penny.

 - Great list of oils including shea butter, passion fruit oil, and jojoba esters

 - Nourishing botanicals like carrot root extract and edelweiss flower extract